 - Retirement savings options.
-The different types of plans that allow people to save for their retirement, such as defined contribution plans, include IRAs, solo 401(k) plans, and traditional pension plans.
+The different types of plans that allow people to supplement their social security benefits and to save for their retirements, such as defined employee contribution plans and employer contribution plans, include IRAs, solo 401(k) plans, and traditional pension plans.

 - 401(k) eligibility: The criteria a person must meet in order to participate in a 401(k) plan involve factors such as age and length of service requirements.

 - Retirement plan vendors: Third-party entities that provide retirement plan services — e.g., financial advisors, plan providers, recordkeepers, and plan administrators.